ArekBialek/arekbialek.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am an assistant professor at the Institute of Psychology Jagiellonian University.
+I am an assistant professor at the Institute of Psychology, Jagiellonian University.
 Overall, my research aims to understand development of joint action and communication.
 I investigate them through detailed observations of mother-infant interactions (using hand-coding and video motion tracking) and agent-based modeling. {tbc}
 {style="text-align: justify;"}